michael-diggin/triton-kernels/spatial_diffusion/README.md

 The decrease in vram also is not a huge amount in the grand scheme of things (it is in relative terms), unless the input data has tens or hundreds of thousands of verts.

-It has still be very interesting to see where gains can still be made, and very interesting to see where torch.compile is lacking.
+It has still been very interesting to see where gains can still be made, and very interesting to see where torch.compile is lacking.

 ## Extra thoughts